Giovanni di Balduccio

 The only signed and authenticated works by di Balduccio which art historians have to form their opinions, are: the tomb of Guarniero degli Antelminelli (c.1327-8) in San Francesco, Sarzana; the pulpit in San Maria del Prato in San Casciano, near Florence; the shrine of St Peter Martyr (1339) in Sant Eustorgio, Milan; and the Architrave (1347) from the main portal of Santa Maria di Brera, Milan (fragments in Castello Sforzesco, Milan).

 His mannered modelling style shows close influences of Giovanni Pisano, but does not have the powerful expressiveness of the latter’s figures.
-However, di Balduccio is credited with introducing the styles of both Giovanni and Nicola's into the Lombardy artistic community.
+However, di Balduccio is credited with introducing the Gothic art of both Giovanni and Nicola into the Lombardy artistic community.
 Di Balduccio’s work also shows Tuscan Gothic influences, similar to those of the Sienese sculptors Gano di Fazio and Tino di Camaino.

 • For a list of the world's top 100 3-D artworks, see: Greatest Sculptures Ever.